adhocteam/a11y-snippets/worksheets/Accessibility Evaluation Checklist.md

 ## Who it is for

-User interface and experience designers, researchers, and front-end engineers are the primary audience.
+User interface and user experience designers, researchers, and front-end engineers are the primary audience.
 However, this is not an exhaustive list.
 Anyone with access to a web browser or mobile device can be an accessibility tester.
 This document and templates can be used to help you identify **what** to test, and **how** to evaluate your website or application.

 ## Getting Started